Glance-JJ/Ethereum_Transaction_App/README.md

 npx hardhat run scripts/deploy.js --network Sepolia

-You also need to to have a MetaMask account to be able to send transactions.
+You also need to to have a MetaMask account to be able to send and recieve transactions.